theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/odp-odata/index.md

 ### Prerequisites

 - Alteryx Designer version 2022.3 or higher.
-The use of {{ odpOdata }} requires access to the Alteryx **Data Connection Manager (DCM)** that was introduced in Alteryx Designer version 2022.3.
+To use of {{ odpOdata }} access to the Alteryx **Data Connection Manager (DCM)**, introduced in Alteryx Designer version 2022.3.
-- OData services for ODP extractions must be available in the SAP system, see [SAP Help: Generating a Service for Extracting ODP Data via OData](https://help.sap.com/doc/saphelp_nw75/7.5.5/en-US/69/b481859ef34bab9cc7d449e6fff7b6/frameset.htm).
+- OData services for ODP extractions is available in the SAP system, see [SAP Help: Generating a Service for Extracting ODP Data via OData](https://help.sap.com/doc/saphelp_nw75/7.5.5/en-US/69/b481859ef34bab9cc7d449e6fff7b6/frameset.htm).
-- To extract a DataSource, the DataSource has to be activated in SAP, see [SAP Help: Set Up and Activate DataSources](https://help.sap.com/docs/SLH_advanced_compliance_reporting_service/7a60944343e543a1ab99e9b2904dab09/e5d447257a95416190d29638a64a5dfa.html).
+- To extract a DataSource, the DataSource is activated in SAP, see [SAP Help: Set Up and Activate DataSources](https://help.sap.com/docs/SLH_advanced_compliance_reporting_service/7a60944343e543a1ab99e9b2904dab09/e5d447257a95416190d29638a64a5dfa.html).
 - Before creating ODP (OData) extractions, test the ODP source in SAP using the ABAP report RODPS_REPL_TEST to rule out and troubleshoot ODP problems in the ODP source.
 For more information, see [SAP Wiki: Replication test with RODPS_REPL_TEST](https://help.sap.com/docs/SUPPORT_CONTENT/bwdabc/3361385256.html).